daegalus/dart-uuid/README.md

 Features:

 * Generate RFC4122 version 1, version 4, or version 5 UUIDs
-* Runs in dartvm and hopefully browsers too.
+* Runs in dartvm and browsers.
-* Cryptographically strong random # generation on all platforms
+* Cryptographically strong random number generation on all platforms
 * [Annotated source code](http://daegalus.github.com/annotated/dart-uuid/Uuid/Uuid.html)

 ## Getting Started

 ### Instructions

-1. Install and configure pub (http://www.dartlang.org/docs/pub-package-manager/#installing-and-configuring-pub)
-2. Open a command line and cd to your projects root folder
+1. Open a command line and cd to your projects root folder
-3. In your pubspec, add an entry for dart-uuid to your dependencies (example below)
+2. In your pubspec, add an entry for dart-uuid to your dependencies (example below)
 3. pub install
 4. If you wish to run tests, go into packages/dart-uuid/ and run 'dart test/uuid_test.dart'